Tonnilson/bns-customhud/README.md

 ###### Alt + B
 Hides or shows name plates above players and NPC's heads, no known issues with this.
 ###### Alt + Insert
-Loads or reloads booster.txt located in `Documents\BnS\customhud.txt` It's not recommended to use this
+Loads or reloads custom.txt located in `Documents\BnS\customhud.txt` It's not recommended to use this

 ## customhud.txt